Asuna (Sword Art Online): Alicization

+Other appearances

+In Sword Art Online Abridged (SAO Abridged), an abridged fandub/re-adaptation of the anime by American animation studio Something Witty Entertainment, which as of 2024 has run for two seasons, Asuna is voiced by Carrie Johnston.
+Using original animated sequences and dialogue, in SAO Abridged, Asuna is given additional storylines, including having inially been a noob on joining SAO, and further fleshing out her relationship with Kirito and escape from Sugou.

 Reception

 Critical commentary

 In a review, Richard Eisenbeis of Kotaku hailed Sword Art Online as the smartest series in recent years; Eisenbeis particularly noted how the romance between Kirito and Asuna is explored bringing "definition to exactly what love is like in a virtual world."
 However, in the second half of the novels, criticism was levied at the aspect of turning Asuna into a damsel in distress trope, stating that a strong female lead was "reduced to nothing but the quest item the male lead is hunting for."
 Eisenbeis further complained that "in the first arc of Sword Art Online, Asuna was a strong fighter and one of the leaders who thousands depended on to get them through the death game alive.
 In the second arc, she was powerless, locked in a literal bird cage and molested by her captor while waiting for her hero to rescue her.
 In Gun Gale Online, she was little more than a spectator cheering on her man.
 And even in Calibre, she was just another member of the ensemble cast."

 Responding to this criticism, Karen Mead of Japanator.com disagreed, writing that "in Asuna's case, her actions are instrumental to her own rescue; if she hadn't broken out of her cell and gone exploring late in the show, Kirito wouldn't have gotten the card he needed to get to where she was and rescue her", thus invalidating her role as a damsel in distress technically, though the criticism itself was still seen as valid.
 The claim that Kirito serves as a "Gary Stu" type character was also contested, citing his relationship with Asuna.
 Nevertheless, Eisenbeis praised the fourth arc of Sword Art Online as it focuses primarily on Asuna's point of view – an "excellent choice" in his opinion, as it "allows Asuna, who suddenly went from strong female lead to weak damsel in distress in the series’ second arc, to once again come into her own and develop as a character."
 The arc as a whole was called "both heartbreaking and beautiful."